-How Does Tissue Culture Work?
+How Does Cannabis Tissue Culture Work?

 All tissue cultures start life as a small cutting from a sample.
 The tissue sample is trimmed and goes through a crucial sterilization process.
 Once cleaned, the plant tissue goes in a dense nutrient culture which is typically an agar gel containing a carefully crafted nutrient, hormone and sugar mixture.
 The tissue culture controls the sample.
 Different hormone mixtures will trigger various stages of development for the tiny culture.

-The culture can technically remain in a period of indefinite purgatory, until a time when the grower wishes to work with the sample again.
+The culture can technically remain in a period of indefinite purgatory until a time when the grower wishes to work with the sample again.
 Through the introduction of new hormones and nutrient-rich growing solutions, a cultivator can trigger growth, root development, and multiplication.
 When the plant is large enough to multiply, it is ready to be trimmed into literally hundreds of separate yet precisely cloned individuals.

 These hundreds of samples follow a similar course until they are large enough to enter into a phase of hardening off and ready for planting.
-From one small tissue sample, a well-organized cultivator can potentially create hundreds of perfect clones, without any contamination from the mother.
+From one small tissue sample, a well-organized cultivator can potentially create hundreds of perfect clones without any contamination from the mother.

-The TC process requires clean workroom practices, which when followed guarantees the new plants are free from pests and disease while at the same time remaining genetically identical to the original cutting.
+The TC process requires clean workroom practices, which, when followed, guarantees the new plants are free from pests and disease while at the same time remaining genetically identical to the original cutting.
 For those familiar with cloning, you’ll appreciate producing genetically identical plants without the constant battle with infectious and genetic mutations carried down from the mother.

 Unlike cuttings which require exhausting and perpetual maintenance, tissues are easily saved in small spaces over long periods, as needed.
 It can take a bit of logistical wrangling to handle the sheer number of tissues propagating at any given time, especially if multiple strains come into the picture, yet the benefits of TC will pay off with careful scheduling.